postmanlabs/labs-docs/src/pages/docs/sending-requests/certificates.md

 You can toggle SSL verification on and off by default in the Postman __Settings__ (wrench icon at the top right) or for a specific request in the __Settings__ tab.

 [![Request SSL](https://assets.postman.com/postman-docs/request-ssl-toggle.jpg)](https://assets.postman.com/postman-docs/request-ssl-toggle.jpg)

+## Certificate FAQ

+* **Do I need to renew the certificate?**
+Certificates are renewed automatically, no manual steps are required.

+* **How long are these SSL Certificates valid for?**
+Certificates are generated with a 90-day expiry date

+* **When does Let’s Encrypt renew SSL certificates for published documentation?**
+The certificate gets renewed 7 days before it expires.